 Key Risk Impact to Kosamattam Finance Limited Mitigation Plans Interest Rate Risk Any increase in interest rate will have an adverse effect on our net interest margin, there by adversely affecting business and financial condition of the Company.
-By procuring low cost funds and increasing the own fund company may mitigate such risks.
+By procuring low cost funds and increasing the ownfund company may mitigate such risks.
 Human Resources Risk Your Company's ability to deliver value is dependent on its ability to attract, retain and nurture talent.
 Attrition and non- availability of the required talent resource can affect the overall performance of the Company By continuously benchmarking of the best HR practices across the industry and carrying out necessary improvements to attract and retain the best talent.
 By putting in place production incentives on time bound basis and evaluating the performance at each stage of work.
 Also, recruitment is across almost all states of India which helps to mitigate this risk.

-Competition Risk Your Company is always exposed to competition Risk From various other nonbanking finance companies.
+Competition Risk Your Company is always exposed to competition Risk From various other non-banking finance companies.
 The increase in competition concrete pressure on margins, market share etc. By continuous efforts to enhance the brand image of the Company by focusing on R&D, quality, Cost, timely customer service.
 By introducing new product range commensurate with demands your Company plans to mitigate the risks so involved.
-Compliance Risk - Increasing Regulatory requirements Any default can attract penal Provisions and will have adverse impact on the functioning of the Company.
-By regularly monitoring and review of changes in regulatory framework.
-Market Price Risk Volatility in the market price of gold may adversely affect our financial condition, cash flows and results of operations.
-By ensuring that sufficient security is available for every loan.
+C 1: D: 1 9 - Compliance Risk - Any default can attract penal By regularly monitoring and review of changes IncreasingRegulatory requirements Provisions and will have adverse impact on the functioning of the Company. inregulatory framework.
+Market Price Risk Volatility in the market price of gold By ensuring that sufficient security is available mayadversely affect our financial condition, forevery loan. cash flows and results of operations.

-DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013
+DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITIONAND REDRESSAL) ACT, 2013